CSI-TTP-bootcamp/Fall-2022-preinternship/Fall-2022-preinternship/classwork/day11-NodeExpressPostgre/README.md

 ```

 * run `node index.js`
-- The issue here is that when we change the code everytime, it wouldn't automatically update.
+- The issue here is that when we change the code every time, it wouldn't automatically update.
-- We don't want to use `$node index.js`, which we constantly have to kill the server terminal and restart whenever there're new changes.
+- We don't want to use `$node index.js`, which we constantly have to kill the server terminal and restart whenever there are new changes.

 `$npm i nodemon --save -dev`
 # Nodemon

-## why use nodemon?
+## Why use nodemon?
-* We don't want to use $node index.js, which we constantly having to kill the server terminal and restart whenever there're new changes.
+* We don't want to use $node index.js, which we constantly have to kill the server terminal and restart whenever there are new changes.
-* Nodemon watches a single file and every time there's any changes, it's going to be instantly restart it.
+* Nodemon watches a single file and every time there's any changes, it's going to instantly restart it.

 debug
 `nodemon ./index.js` not working